Yesünto'a

-Yesünto'a (fl.
-13th c.) was the third son of Mutukan, and grandson of Chagatai, founder of the Chagatai Khanate.
-His brothers were Yesü Möngke and Baidar.
-His nephew Alghu son of Baidar and his brother Yesu Mongke, both were the Khans of the Chagatai Khanate.
+Yesünto'a was the third son of Mutukan, and the grandson of Chagatai—the founder of the Chagatai Khanate.
+His uncles were Yesü Möngke and Baidar.
+His nephew Alghu son of Baidar and his brother Yesu Mongke, both were the Khans of the Chagatai Khanate, as were Yesünto'a's sons Qara Hülëgü (1242-1246, 1252) and Baraq (1266–1271).

-He was the father of Qara Hülëgü, the Chagatai khan (1242-1246, 1252) and Baraq, the Chagatai Khan (1266–1271).

-Genealogy of Chaghatai Khanates
+Family of Chaghatai Khanates

-In Babar Nama written by Babur, Page 19, Chapter 1; described genealogy of his maternal grandfather Yunas Khan as:
+In Babarnama, written by Mughal emperor Babur, Page 19, Chapter 1; described genealogy of his maternal grandfather Yunas Khan as: